DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-02-reasons-for-rejection-iteration-6.md

 - “Understanding of teaching method” to “Teaching method knowledge”
 - “Understanding of teaching role to “Teaching role knowledge”

-This makes the reasons easier to distinguish.
+This makes it easier to distinguish the sub-categories from each other.

 We also changed “Presentation skills” to “Teaching demonstration” so that it can be used in a broader range of situations.